cinole/cinole/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: <a href="https://chillwithsu.com/">chillwithsu.com</a>
 ## Quote of the day:
-<em>&quot;When you are talented you do it whatever it is until your fingers bleed or your eyes are ready to fall out of your head.&quot;</em> <br>
+<em>&quot;If you try to get rid of fear and anger without knowing their meaning, they will grow stronger and return.&quot;</em> <br>
-— Stephen King
+— Deepak Chopra

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>